Essential Emacs Tips and Workflows

 (defun regen-tags ()

-"Regenerate the tags file for the current working directory"
+"Regenerate TAGS file for the current directory."

 (interactive)